kyzooghost/blockchain-developer-bootcamp-final-project/README.md

 ## DEPLOYING ON RINKEBY

 To deploy on Rinkeby, you will need to provide your own private key and Rinkeby API key.
-Go to line 43 of truffle-config.js and insert them:
+Insert them into line 43 of truffle-config.js:

     ...
         provider: () => new PrivateKeyProvider(YOUR_PRIVATE_KEY, YOUR_RINKEBY_API_KEY),
     ...

 Then type